agamm/awesome-developer-first/README.md

 The definition of developer-first for this repo is:
 * Developers as the target audience.
-* "Headless", "API-First", "SaaS" are frequently used keywords.
+* "Headless", "API-first", "SaaS" are frequently used keywords.
-* Usually, this means that the front page has some code examples :)
+* Usually, this means that the front page has some code examples.

 ## Contents